Tumanako Consultants

 Ki te Hoe 2026

-2026 dates and locations are being finalised - register your interest to be the first to know
+2026 dates and locations are finalised - register below!

 What is the Ki te Hoe Wānanga series?